joanpablo/reactive_forms/README.md

 > Because of the **two-binding** capability of the **ReactiveTextField** with a **FormControl** the widget **don't** include properties as *controller*, *validator*, *autovalidate*, *onSaved*, *onChanged*, *onEditingComplete*, *onFieldSubmitted*, the **FormControl** is responsible for handling validation as well as changes notifications.

-## Supported Reactive Form Fields Widgets
+## Supported Reactive Form Field Widgets

 - ReactiveTextField
 - ReactiveDropdownField